Skip to content

 You may be interested to read

-This Alert is based on: Wright B, and others.
+This summary is based on: Wright B, and others.
 One-session treatment compared with multisession CBT in children aged 7–16 years with specific phobias: the ASPECT non-inferiority RCT.
 Health Technology Assessment 2022;26: 1-174.

 An animated video about the study on the researchers' website.